 Does my home insurer need to know I rent out my home?

 It would be wise to let your insurer know as renting out your home as a host may invalidate your home insurance.
-However, Admiral now offers host insurance to cover those wanting to put their main residence up on sites like Airbnb.
+However, Admiral Host Insurance covers people wanting to advertise their main residence up on sites like Airbnb.

-The Host Cover can be included when purchasing your home insurance with Admiral.
+Host Insurance is included as standard on our Platinum Home Insurance, and can be added to the lower tiers.
 It covers your home for theft and if your temporary tenants accidentally damage your home or contents.

 What do home-sharers really think?

 Although there are some horror stories attached to hosting, most hosts find home-sharing very enjoyable.
-We spoke to some Admiral employees who have shared their stories about their experience of hosting.
+We spoke to some Admiral employees who've shared their hosting experiences.

 Jamie Long advised us to avoid any unfortunate incidents with guests, always give yourself the option to decline a request.
-Airbnb has an ‘instant book option’ and while this may be useful for guests, it can increase the risk of unpleasant guests.
+Airbnb has an ‘instant book option’ and while this may be useful for the people looking for accommodation, it can increase the risk of unpleasant guests.

 Airbnb user, Leah Frank, noted Airbnb rates you as a person who has stayed, she advised: “It’s in your interest to leave the place you stay in as you find it.”